zentrope/gobroker/readme.md

 ## Rationale

-You want to send data to one or more processes running in your system, but don't know want to have to configure a route to them.
-You want to consume data from processes that don't or can't know about your existence due to policy or developmental time shifting.
+You want to send data to one or more processes running in your system, but don't want to have to configure a route to them.
+You want to consume data from processes that don't or can't know about your existence due to policy or developmental time-shifting.
 The usual broker thing.
+(If you must use one.)

 Some choices: